Knot Tell'n Virginia Beach Fishing Charters

-In early summer, the amberjack, cobia, and king mackerel show up.
+In Summer, the Amberjack, cobia, and king Mackerel show up.
 Fish for them around the Chesapeake Light Tower and around bottom structure like man made reefs and wrecks.
-In the summer, panfish like croaker and whiting are easy to catch.
+In the Summer, panfish like croaker and whiting are easy to catch.

 Tuna usually show up in mid-June and can be found off the coast of Virginia Beach near underwater canyons and deep trenches.

 Late summer is a great time to catch tautog, triggerfish, and sea bass.
 These fish species love underwater structure, so fish for them around towers and wrecks.

 In the fall, the Stripers begin moving into the Chesapeake Bay and its inlets and rivers.
 Striper season at Virginia Beach is almost like a national holiday.
 People come from all over to try their luck at landing a trophy Rockfish, and there are some big Striper fishing tournaments in the area.

 Wow!
 That’s an entire year of great fishing off the shores of Virginia Beach